ivy-net/Ivynet/ivynet-backend/README.md

 * Ensure that the sqlx-cli cargo package is installed, and the sqlx command is in the PATH.

 If any of the SQL command (in files in `src` folder) the sqlx cache has to be updated.
-//Otherwise tools like `cargo clippy` are going to be confused and fail.
+Otherwise tools like `cargo clippy` are going to be confused and fail.

 * Run `docker-compose` to start the postgres SQL:
  ```